 After you apply for postgraduate funding and it is approved, the Student Loans Company will notify the University that your funding is in place.
 This means that you should be able to register without paying your tuition fee at the point of registration.

 You will instead be required to set up an instalment plan to pay your tuition fee over three instalments, to coincide with the payment of your Postgraduate Masters loan.
-If you have any problems with registering because your postgraduate funding isn’t in place you should contact the Student Funding team by emailing email@example.com.
+If you have any problems with registering because your postgraduate funding isn’t in place you should email the Student Funding team via firstname.lastname@example.org.